 Guest post by James Arthur

-This is James’ final post for Get Behind the Plough.
+This is James’ fourth post for Get Behind the Plough.